GStreamer/gstreamer/Basic+tutorial+13+Playback+speed.markdown

 # Walkthrough

-There is nothing new in the initialization code in the main function:  a `playbin2` pipeline is instantiated, an I/O watch is installed to track keystrokes and a GLib main loop is executed.
+There is nothing new in the initialization code in the main function:  a `playbin` pipeline is instantiated, an I/O watch is installed to track keystrokes and a GLib main loop is executed.

 Then, in the keyboard handler function: